Not going to university….was one of the best life decisions I made.

 Meanwhile, a high-school friend of mine with strictly traditional parents went the University route.
 Her parents thought I had thrown my life away.
 Every time my name came up in conversation, they’d bow their heads and shake them sorrowfully, since I’d effectively ruined my life by not going to University.

 Over the years I struggled – and prospered – and eventually made waves through various careers and businesses, being interviewed for newspapers and television shows and doing large public speaking engagements about financial planning; my friend’s parents almost winced with each success.

 My friend relished sharing my accomplishments with her parents, delighting in reminding them each time that I never went to University.

 Depending on your career of choice, a University education may help, but it’s not a necessity.

 The Necessity of University

-Some careers (like medicine, education, and law) of course require a University education.
+Some careers (like medicine, education, engineering, and law) of course require a University education.
 And if you’ve chosen these careers, power to you – you know what you’ve got to do.

 But if you – like me, and so many others out there – are still trying to define yourself, a degree isn’t necessarily going to provide that definition or direction.
 It will help you think in new ways, expand your mind and knowledge, and you’ll learn how to please professors.
 But University isn’t the only place to acquire these life skills.